-Inspired by the Oyster Po’Boy, these sliders, or mini-burgers, pack a briny, buttery beer-battered oyster and refreshing, spicy pickled fennel in a mini burger bun.
+Inspired by the oyster poor boy (aka Po’Boy), these fried oyster sandwiches or sliders pack a briny, buttery beer-battered oyster and refreshing, spicy pickled fennel in a mini burger bun.

-The inspiration for this dish came during an episode from season 4 of the great food show, The Mind of a Chef, executive produced by Anthony Bourdain.
-The particular segment where chef David Kinch makes an Oyster Po’ Boy in New Orleans is available on YouTube.
+The inspiration for this fried oyster sandwich came during an episode from season 4 of the great food show, The Mind of a Chef, executive produced by Anthony Bourdain.
+The particular segment where chef David Kinch makes an oyster “poor boy” in New Orleans is available on YouTube.
 Kinch is the owner and executive chef at Manresa, an iconic Californian restaurant.

 As things evolved, placing a fried oyster between two pieces of bread is about all this recipe has in common with the Kinch version.
 Rather than a panko crumb encasing the oyster, here we use a beer batter.
 It has its own unique crunch, one that I prefer.
 The batter is not just about the texture but contributes a taste of its own.
 The bubbles from the beer help make a great crisp batter, but the taste of the beer is just as important.

 Fun fact: Have you ever wondered where the term “slider” came from?
-Here is Wikipedia’s explanation.
-Oyster burger with spicy pickled fennel is also a very apt description.
+Here is Wikipedia’s explanation: “A slider is an American term for a steam-grilled sandwich, typically around 2 inches (5 cm) across, made with a bun.”

 The beer batter